-The establishment is licensed under the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (Q&S Regulations) for the procurement and distribution of human tissues and cells for human application.
+The establishment is licensed under the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (Q&S Regulations) for the procurement and testing of tissues and cells for human application.
+Although licensed for testing, this activity is currently carried out under the terms of a third party agreement (TPA) with an unlicensed organisation based within the Trust ('testing centre'; see below).